-Is Full Mouth Reconstruction Right for You?
+Full Mouth Reconstruction

 Unlike a smile makeover, a full mouth reconstruction is designed to restore function to your smile after extensive damage.
-Patients with a significant number of broken or missing teeth typically qualify for this treatment plan.
+New York City patients with a significant number of broken or missing teeth typically qualify for this treatment plan.

-- Large gaps in your smile
+- Significant gaps in your smile

 - Cracked teeth

 - Multiple or repeated cavities